I'm Teri Bailey Black.

 More recently, my house has been filled with teenagers and their hungry friends, who take over my dining table with gaming laptops and Dungeons & Dragons, raid the fridge, and borrow from my enormous pile of YA books.
 In other words, heaven.

 In the midst of all that lovely chaos, I started writing again.
 I wandered aimlessly for a while trying to figure out what I wanted to write, then I found the right story and some amazing critique friends, put in the hours, attended writing conferences, endured my fair share of rejection, rewrote the entire book twice, and then - wow! - found success when literary agent Barbara Poelle emailed that she loved loved loved my story, followed by that magical phone call, followed by a two-book deal.

-My first book, Girl at the Grave, came out in 2018 and won some nice awards.
-Now, I'm eagerly awaiting the release of my second book, Chasing Starlight, on August 11, 2020.
+My first book, Girl at the Grave, came out in 2018 and won some nice awards, followed by Chasing Starlight in 2020.

 THANKS FOR STOPPING BY